simpleinjector/Documentation/source/aspnetintegration_46.rst

 This is all that is required to integrate Simple Injector with ASP.NET Core Razor Pages.

-.. _identity:
+.. _identity_46:

 Working with ASP.NET Core Identity
 ==================================

 The default Visual Studio template comes with built-in authentication through the use of ASP.NET Core Identity.
-The default template requires a fair amount of cross-wired dependencies.
-When auto cross wiring is enabled (when calling **AddSimpleInjector**) integration with ASP.NET Core Identity couldn't be more straightforward.
+The default template requires a fair amount of cross wired dependencies.
+When auto cross wiring is enabled (when calling **UseSimpleInjector**) integration with ASP.NET Core Identity couldn't be more straightforward.
 When you followed the :ref:`cross wire guidelines <cross-wiring>`, this is all you'll have to do to get Identity running.

 .. container:: Note